 Darren (name changed to protect identity) lost his father and started experiencing homelessness, all in the same year.
 Even though he was a strong student and star athlete, he says no one helped him when he was going through the worst.

-Colorado Youth for a Change (CYC) reached out to Darren after he stopped going to school and let him there were other options.
-With CYC’s help, he found a different school, and CYC’s Reengagement Specialist connected him with school personnel and supports from the beginning, including one of the coaches.
-These adults saw what was missing outside of school and helped fill the gaps.
-“I think when we all came together, that was the push he needed,” Rebbecka, Reengagement Specialist.
+Colorado Youth for a Change (CYC) reached out to Darren after he stopped going to school and let him know that there were other options.
+With resilience and strength, Darren found a different school, and CYC’s Reengagement Specialist connected him with school personnel and supports, including one of the coaches.
+These adults saw what was missing outside of school and worked with Darren to fill the gaps.
+“I think when we all came together, that was the push he needed,” said Rebbecka, Darren’s Reengagement Specialist.
 Darren is doing great in school and is determined to graduate.